BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 The plugin helps to auto format code, organize imports, add final modifiers, and some other requirements we have.
 You don't need to configure that plugin, the project contains the configuration file.

+## Check out the code
+To be able to check out code from GutHub you need a git installation.
+If you don't know how to install git, you can follow this <a href="https://docs.github.com/en/get-started/quickstart/set-up-git" target="_blank">guide</a>.

+Then you should <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo" target="_blank">fork</a> the BetonQuest repository to your own namespace on GitHub

-After you have set up the IDE, checkout the repository.
+After you have set up the IDE,
+<a href="https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository" target="_blank">clone</a>
+the BetonQuest repository from your namespace.
+You can also directly
+<a href="https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/" target="_blank">clone the repository in IntelliJ</a>.

 ##Building with maven
 To build the BetonQuest jar, you simply need to run `maven verify`.
 You can execute this directly trough maven or in IntelliJ with the `Maven` tab by double-click on `BetonQuest/Lifecycle/verify`.
-You can then find the jar in the folder `/target/artifacts`
+You can then find the `BetonQuest.jar` jar in the folder `/target/artifacts`.

 If you want to build without checking our requirements and just want a jar, you can execute `package` instead of `verify`, but you need to successfully run `verify`, before you make a PR (Pull Request) on GitHub!